jcbradbury/jcbradbury.github.io/_pages/stadium-economic-impact.md

  **By [J.C.
 Bradbury](/)**

-I've written quite a bit on the economics of professional sports venues, especially relating to their public financing.
-It's the subject of my recent book [*This One Will Be Different*](/towbd/), which includes a detailed (but hopefully not too complex) review of the evidence.
+My recent book [*This One Will Be Different*](/towbd/), provides a thorough  and detailed (but hopefully not too complex) review of the economics of public stadium financing.
 I created this page to provide a more general summary of the major findings of economics research, explain common misunderstandings, and offer questions that journalists and policymakers should ask when evaluating stadium proposals.
 I provide links to relevant research (including chapters in my book) that you can investigate further.

 > **The key takeaway:** Sports venues do not produce meaningful net economic benefits for their host communities.
 Stadiums can create visible activity near a venue and generate benefits for teams, fans, nearby businesses, and property owners.
 But decades of economic research find that any economic and social benefits are generally too small to justify the large public subsidies commonly provided for stadium construction and related development.

 Local leaders and team officials often pitch stadiums and arenas as economic development projects, promising increased commercial activity that brings new jobs, increased consumer spending, higher property values, neighborhood revitalization, and additional tax revenue.
 Though hosted events are associated with spending in and around venues, the relevant policy question is whether they create *net new* economic activity that would not otherwise have occurred; and if any gains exist, do they exceed the full public cost.

-The answer is a clear and unambiguous **NO!** A [recent review](https://onlinelibrary.wiley.com/doi/10.1111/joes.12533) of more than 100 peer-reviewed studies concluded:
+The evidence provides a clear answer: stadiums do not generate economic benefits large enough to justify the public subsidies they typically receive.
+A [recent review](https://onlinelibrary.wiley.com/doi/10.1111/joes.12533) of more than 100 peer-reviewed studies concluded:

 >Nearly all empirical studies find little to no tangible impacts of sports teams and facilities on local economic activity, and the level of venue subsidies typically provided far exceeds any observed economic benefits.
 In total, the deep agreement in research findings demonstrates that sports venues are not an appropriate channel for local economic development policy.